 Many petrol stations sell ‘high performance' fuels, yet there’s little or no performance difference for most standard cars.
 So for an easy saving, don't fill up with the super fuels unless you've a sports car that you've been advised will actually use the petrol correctly.

 The AA says for most, high performance fuels are too pricey for regular use.
-But if you're keen, it suggests using three tankfuls in a row to keep the engine clean and efficient, then revert to normal fuel, as the engine may benefit from the fuel's extra detergents.
+But if you're keen, it suggests using three tankfuls in a row to keep the engine clean and efficient, then reverting to normal fuel, as the engine may benefit from the fuel's extra detergents.

 It also says using good quality engine oil helps to make your car's engine last longer and can give better fuel consumption, so it's worth using the recommended type of engine oil for your car if you can.